nolt/acore-box/howto/vm_create.md

 - choose "Use an existing virtual hard disk file" and click orange folder
 ![image](./img/2b.png)

-4. Click "Add" and browse extracted file acore-box.vmdk, after that you will be able to select your VM disk, next press "Choose"
+4. Click "Add" and browse extracted file acore-box.vmdk, after that you will be able to select your VM disk, next press "Choose".
 ![image](./img/3.png)

-5. You will be back to the first window with VM details, double check if everything is as on screen below and press "Create"
+5. You will be back to the first window with VM details, double check if everything is as on screen below and press "Create".
 ![image](./img/2b.png)

-6. Select your new VM and click "Settings" icon
+6. Select your new VM and click "Settings" icon.
 ![image](./img/1.png)

 7. Go to "System" section and choose "Processor" tab.
 Here you will be able to adjust number of CPU's (cores) for your VM.